84matte84/84matte84.github.io/_pages/about.md

 - [2017] EUSPN international  conference  best paper award
 - [2016] Nokia Bell Labs night out award
 - [2014] Winner of the Cisco Security Grand Challenge
+- [2014] Ranked in the Top Layer at the Security CyberCamp 2014